laoserra/cctv/installation.md

 If ok, proceed.
 The *conf_filepath* is a configuration file with the model to use.

-### The bash file must be adapted for the specific server in use
+**Note**: The cctv bash file must be adapted for the specific server in use

 ## Create a cron task, with ”crontab -e” command

 The cron app is a daemon to execute scheduled commands.
  The cron task is going to edit the cron file for the user.

-The cron file must have the following composition:
+The cron file has to ne edited with the following lines:

 ``` bash
 # The same as $env
 SHELL=/bin/bash
 PATH=/usr/local/cuda-10.0/bin:/home/**username**/.local/bin:/home/**username**/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin:/home/**username**/bin
 PYTHONPATH=:/home/**username**/tensorflow/models/research:/home/**username**/tensorflow/models/research/object_detection:/home/**username**/tensorflow/models/research/slim

 # run cctv.sh every 15min
 0,15,30,45 * * * * bash /home/**username**/CCTV/cctv.sh
 ```

+After all these operations, the project must be able to process the images that are stored in the input_folder every 15 min.
+The configuration of the cctv cameras to go to home position, to take a snapshot and to store the images in the input_folder, aren't covered by this tutorial.